These easy Blueberry Muffins are to die for! They are super moist and fluffy, and topped with a crumbly streusel topping that is made from scratch.

 Serving Suggestions

-These Blueberry Muffins are a sweet addition to your breakfast table.
-Here are some delicious serving ideas:
+These homemade Blueberry Muffins are a sweet addition to your breakfast table.
+Serve them with eggs, pancakes, waffles, and other morning treats.

 Make ahead: You can make these Blueberry Muffins ahead of time and let them cool before storing.
 They keep well in the fridge or freezer and can be warmed in the oven before serving.